mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_charge

-<p>Retrieves the details of a charge that has previously been created.
+Retrieves the details of a charge that has previously been created.
 Supply the unique charge ID that was returned from your previous request, and Stripe will return the corresponding charge information.
-The same information is returned when creating or refunding the charge.</p>
+The same information is returned when creating or refunding the charge.

 <details><summary>Parameters</summary>